davedoesdev/mqlobber/README.md

 - `{Function} multiplex` Function to call in order to multiplex a new stream over the connection to the client.
 It returns the multiplexed stream, to which the data from `stream` should be written - after the application applies whatever transforms and processing it requires.

+- `{Function} done` If you don't call `multiplex` then you should call this function to indicate you have finished handling the message. `done` takes the following optional argument:

+  - `{Object} [err]` If an error occurred while handling the message, pass it here.

 <sub>Go: [TOC](#tableofcontents) | [MQlobberServer.events](#toc_mqlobberserverevents)</sub>